 The Nautilus by nature is one of the most iconic, most instantly recognisable shapes in the watchmaking industry.
-Reminiscent of a battleship’s porthole, its design has barely change over the past four decades.
-And for the first time since its inception, its available in 18k pink gold.
+Reminiscent of a battleship’s porthole, its design has barely changed over the past four decades.
+And for the first time since its inception, it’s available in 18k pink gold.
 The Nautilus’ lack of complications deems it a dream for the purists and its precious metal status makes it even more desirable for the few that can dish out the cash necessary.
-The brown dial, applied gold hour markers and hands offset quite beautifully against the pink gold.
+The brown dial applied gold hour markers and hands offset quite beautifully against the pink gold.
 My only reservation is that intrusive date window.
 Not really necessary.
 The 5711/1R is powered by the mechanical calibre 324SC which gives the wearer a few day’s worth of power reserve.

 Patek Philippe 4948 Annual Calendar

 We’ve seen an increasing trend of mother-of-pearl dials being used in established watch collections.
 Its seen as an act to enhance the visual spectacle of the piece, and as such probably increase its retail value.
 The 4948 with mother-of-pearl dial is a reiteration of the already successful piece, aimed at the female cohort of watch lovers.
 And it looks spectacular.
 A lot of people tend to pull away from a mother-of-pearl dial, but if I had six-figures to spend on a watch for my better half, I would have no hesitation in parking those funds in the 4948.
 Add the 374 diamonds that adorn the exterior of the watch, and you have yourself the perfect feminine piece.
 But lets not forget the mechanical prowess that an annual calendar traditionally carries with it.
 The mechanical calibre 324 QA LU displays the day, date and month throughout the year, requiring just a single correction by the wearer on the first of March.
 It’s a beautiful piece that can only look better in age.